Winnti Scenario: Biotech R&D Espionage

 - Which Azure R&D resources accessed by this account need immediate integrity review?

-- What policy gap allowed NTLM authentication to bypass Conditional Access?
+- What policy gap allowed NTLM authentication to bypass Conditional Access – and how long had it been active with no review date set?

 Conditional Branches: